sherifmagdy32/gaming_os_tweaker/scripts/tools/tools_source.md

 # Tools Source (urls)

-> If you dont trust the stored files from this folder, you can download them yourself directly by the official place where it was downloaded from.
+> If you dont trust the stored files from this folder, you can download them yourself directly from the place where it was downloaded from.

 - Device Cleanup CMD - <https://www.majorgeeks.com/files/details/device_cleanup_cmd>